BASF logo

 Drawn image of a tractor in a field

 1No purchase necessary.
-Starts February 20, 2024 at 12:00 a.m.
-MT and ends April 15, 2024 at 11:59 p.m.
+Starts February 4, 2025 at 12:00 a.m.
+MT and ends April 15, 2025 at 11:59 p.m.
 MT.
-Contest consists of: (i) a submission period (February 20 to March 18, 2024); (ii) a judging period (March 19 to March 31, 2024); and (iii) a voting period (April 2 to April 15, 2024).
-Nominators must be age of majority residents of Alberta, Saskatchewan, Manitoba, or Ontario who are registered in BASF's AgConnect Database between February 20, 2019 and up to and including February 19, 2024.
+Contest consists of: (i) a submission period (February 4 to March 3, 2025); (ii) a judging period (March 4 to March 31, 2025); and (iii) a voting period (April 1 to April 15, 2025).
+Nominators must be age of majority residents of Alberta, Saskatchewan, Manitoba, or Ontario who are registered in BASF's AgConnect Database between February 4, 2019 and up to and including February 3, 2025.
 Nominators do not receive entries and cannot win a prize in the contest (only nominated community organizations are eligible to receive entries and, as applicable, win a prize).
 Eligibility requirements apply to nominated community organizations.
 Limit 1 nomination per nominator (and 1 nomination per community organization nominee).
-4 prizes available in total (1 prize per region), each consisting of a $25,000 CAD charitable donation by BASF Canada to the eligible community organization associated with a winning nomination.
+12 prizes available in total (3 prizes per region), each consisting of a CAD charitable donation by BASF Canada to the eligible community organization associated with a winning nomination (a “Charitable Organization Donation”) as follows: 4 x $25,000 CAD Community Organization Donations (1 prize per region); 4 x $10,000 Community Organization Donations (1 prize per region); and, 4 x $5,000 CAD Community Organization Donations (1 prize per region).
 Odds of being a selected finalist depend on the number and calibre (based on judging criteria) of nominations received per region and odds of being a selected winning nomination from among finalists per region depend on the number of votes received by each such finalist.
 Math skill-testing question required.
 Full rules and entry details here.